mrinal-raj61/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-The model detects either a customer review of a food company as Positive or Negative.
+The model detects  a customer review of a food company as Positive or as Negative.